lmammino/loige.co/content/posts/2018-11-08_emerging-javascript-pattern-multiple-return-values/index.md

 ## Simulating multiple return values in JavaScript

-So, as we said early on, JavaScript does not natively support a syntax to return more than one value from a function, so we need to workaround this limitation by using _composite values_ like arrays or objects.
+So, as we said early on, JavaScript does not natively support a syntax to return more than one value from a function.
+We can workaround this limitation by using _composite values_ like arrays or objects.

 ### Multiple return values with arrays